zicna/react-container-components-lab/README.md

 * The `LatestMovieReviewsContainer` should have a top-level wrapping element with class `latest-movie-reviews`.

-* The `SearchableMovieReviewsContainer` should have a top-level wrapping element with class `searchable-movie-reviews`.
+* Optional: The `SearchableMovieReviewsContainer` should have a top-level wrapping element with class `searchable-movie-reviews`.

 ## The _New York Times_ API